Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Weather

-Due to its Mediterranean climate, Malta is mostly known as a summer destination, but if you want to avoid the heat of July and August or the high season prices, yet still enjoy warm weather, you can visit Malta in May, June, and September.
+Due to its Mediterranean climate, Malta is mostly known as a summer destination, but if you want to avoid the heat of July and August or the high season prices, yet still enjoy warm weather, you can visit Malta in spring and fall, even if there’s a chance for a few rainy days.

-If you’re looking for an alternative Christmas destination in Europe where you won’t completely freeze, the average temperatures in December in Malta during the daytime are 16°C-18°C (61°F-64.5°F).
+If you’re looking for an alternative winter/christmas destination in Europe where you won’t completely freeze, the average temperatures in December in Malta during the daytime are 16°C-18°C (61°F-64.5°F).

 Thousands of Years of History